 This Indian girl was begging with her younger siblings in the street of Hazarimal Somani Road, which is situated near the Victoria Station in Mumbai, India.
-Street begging is one of the major issues of Indian society, and many efforts are made to keep children away from street for instance with education.
+Street begging is one of the major issues of Indian society and many efforts are made to keep children away from street for instance with education and as we know lack of education can cause many issues such as poor health or nutrition deficiency, which is seen among people due to illiteracy.
+Lack of education causes gender inequality and lack of skilled labor and less productivity is seen well.

 Life conditions of street children in India